DIYBigData/personal-compute-cluster/spark-qfs-swarm/README.md

 # Deploy Standalone Spark Cluster with QFS on Docker Swarm
 This project deploys a standalone Spark Cluster onto a Docker Swarm.
 Includes the [Quantcast File System](https://github.com/quantcast/qfs) (QFS) as the clusters distributed file system.
 Why QFS?
-Why not. this configuration will also launch and make available a Jupyter PySpark notebook that is connected to the Spark cluster.
+Why not.
+This configuration will also launch and make available a Jupyter PySpark notebook that is connected to the Spark cluster.
 The cluster has [`matplotlib`](https://matplotlib.org) and [`pandas`](https://pandas.pydata.org) preinstalled for your PySpark on Jupyter joys.

 ## Usage
 First, edit the following items as needed for your swarm: